Laboratory phonology; Divergent speech; Computational Linguistics; Natural Language Processing

 Haley Todd is a Doctoral Student and Graduate Teaching Assistant at George Mason University.
 In 2017, Haley earned a B.A. in Modern Languages (Spanish and French) from the University of North Georgia.
 In 2019, she earned an M.A. from Universidad Pontificia de Salamanca in Spanish Language and Culture.
-Haley's research interests include phonological development (especially in the atypical realm), acoustic analysis, and applying machine learning techniques to linguistic research.
-Haley's current research includes an exploratory case study and acoustic analysis of the target prosodic speech patterns of neurotypical actors playing autistic characters.
+Haley's research interests include acoustic analysis of speech, acoustic features of speech communication disorders, and applying machine learning techniques to linguistic research.

 Spring 2023: LING 520 (Introduction to Linguistics) and LING 486 (Syntax)